Josantonius/extensions-for-grifus/readme.txt

 = Does it work with the latest version of the Grifus theme? =

-Yes, this plugin was tested with 4.0.3 version of Grifus theme.
+Yes, this plugin was tested with 4.0.2.6 and 4.0.3 versions of Grifus theme.

 = Is it compatible with HipHop Virtual Machine (HHVM)? =